xaviervalarino/figma-substitute/README.md

 I have yet to find a community _find and replace_ plugin that handles selection context and has Regex support.
 This plugin attempts to address both of those needs.

-I'm essentially trying to create find/replace with an experience similar to InDesign and text editors like Sublime.
+I'm essentially trying to create a find/replace experience similar to the ones found in InDesign and text editors like Sublime.

 ## Goals